Lavorazione con simulazione CNC: Una guida pratica per ridurre i rischi e aumentare l’efficienza

 Simulation creates a risk-free virtual environment that:

-• Avoids machine damage from misoperation (PER ESEMPIO., incorrect axis limits).
+• Avoids machine damage from misoperation (per esempio., incorrect axis limits).

 • Eliminates operator exposure to hazards (no flying chips, loud noise, or moving parts during testing).